Troubleshooting Canceled Jobs in SAP BASIS

 - Least Privilege: Grant job users only the absolute minimum authorizations required (

-). - Dedicated Batch Users: Use separate technical users for different job categories (e.g.,
+PFCG). - Dedicated Batch Users: Use separate technical users for different job categories (e.g.,

-for everything. - Regular Review: Periodically review job user authorizations, especially after upgrades or new implementations.
+SAP_BATCH_FI,SAP_BATCH_HR) instead of a singleSAP_BATCHfor everything. - Regular Review: Periodically review job user authorizations, especially after upgrades or new implementations.

 - Least Privilege: Grant job users only the absolute minimum authorizations required (